What are lasers?

 - to consult with elected OHS reps.

-The Compliance Code for Plant has not yet been developed, but the old Code of Practice for Plant, provided more detailed advice and references the following technical standards relevant to the design, manufacture and use of lasers:
+The Compliance Code for Plant, 2019 (previously the Plant Code of Practice, 1995) has been released, and provides more detailed advice and references the following technical standards relevant to the design, manufacture and use of lasers:

 There are more Australian standards on Lasers, such as: